 - Consent is the lawful basis that will be relied upon for vaccination bookings and for issuing reminders to book a second vaccination when it becomes due

 Who your information will be shared with (if applicable)

-Where it has been necessary to seek and obtain additional contact details for an individual from other local authority database systems, for the purpose of contact tracing, the relevant details may be entered in the NTAT/CTAS contact tracing database system that is managed by NHS Test and Trace.
-The personal data described in this Privacy Notice will not be shared with any other organisations except NHS Test and Trace and in the case of a vaccination appointment, the data will be shared with clinicians administering the vaccine.
+It may be necessary to seek and obtain additional contact details for an individual from other local authority database systems.
+This could be for the purpose of contact tracing.
+The relevant details may be entered in the NTAT/CTAS contact tracing database system, managed by NHS Test and Trace.
+The personal data described in this Privacy Notice will not be shared with any other organisations except NHS Test and Trace.
+In the case of a vaccination appointment, the data will be shared with clinicians administering the vaccine.

 Within the Council, it will only be available to:

 - Staff within the Council’s Public Health service who are directly involved in delivering the Local Outbreak Control Plan